FLOWR: Flow Matching for Structure-Aware De Novo, Interaction- and Fragment-Based Ligand Generation: Experiments and Results

 In Tab.~\ref{tab:results_withHs}, we repeat the same experiments while incorporating explicit hydrogens in the ligands for both training and inference.
 Under these conditions,~\textsc{Pilot} exhibits a clear decrease in performance, while~\textsc{Flowr} maintains comparable results.
-However, for both models validity drops significantly, with RDKit-validity decreasing to 0.64 ± 0.48 for~\textsc{Flowr} and 0.52 ± 0.50 for~\textsc{Pilot}, while PB-validity declines to 0.60 ± 0.22 and 0.47 ± 0.14, respectively.
-Since~\textsc{Spindr} provides limited coverage of both chemical and conformational space, we hypothesize that increasing data availability will alleviate this decline, particularly given the demonstrated learning efficiency of~\textsc{Flowr}.
+However, for both models validity drops substantially, with RDKit-validity decreasing to 0.64 ± 0.48 for~\textsc{Flowr} and 0.52 ± 0.50 for~\textsc{Pilot}, while PB-validity declines to 0.60 ± 0.22 and 0.47 ± 0.14, respectively.
+Notably, strain energy metrics improve substantially with explicit hydrogen modeling for both models.
+While heavy-atom-only approaches require post-hoc hydrogen addition potentially leading to artificially inflated strain energies, analysis of individual PoseBusters metrics reveals that reduced validity stems predominantly from ligand-protein clashes rather than internal molecular geometry issues.
+Since~\textsc{Spindr} provides limited coverage of both chemical and conformational space, we anticipate these clashes will diminish with increased training data and, critically, by modeling explicit hydrogens also in protein pockets alongside ligands.

-Overall, the proposed~\textsc{Flowr} model consistently outperforms~\textsc{Pilot} across all evaluated metrics, demonstrating significantly improved capability in modeling and generalizing ligand-pocket complex distributions.
+Overall, the proposed~\textsc{Flowr} model consistently outperforms~\textsc{Pilot} across all evaluated metrics, demonstrating substantially improved capability in modeling and generalizing ligand-pocket complex distributions.
 Specifically, we observe an average increase of approximately 15\% in ligand and ligand-pocket validity metrics, along with substantially improved AutoDock-Vina scores, indicating higher-quality generated poses.
 Interestingly, using~\textsc{Flowr} with only 50 inference steps consistently yields better results and yields comparable or slightly worse results with 20 inference steps compared to the~\textsc{Pilot} model with 500 steps.
-Thus,~\textsc{Flowr} achieves significant performance gains while reducing inference time by up to a factor of 70.
+Thus,~\textsc{Flowr} achieves substantial performance gains while reducing inference time by up to a factor of 70.